nizn1770/Archimedes/README.txt

 - want to print out as fraction

 Features to be added:
+- Add screen to show returning head to home position.
+Wait to remove board
 - CSV file with date/time, horizontal length, vertical length
 - add button to shutdown the entire rasp pi
 - Make individual files instead of all in touchscreen